Skip to content

 Authorization differs from authentication in that authentication refers to the process of verifying that a user is who they say they are (e.g. logging in with a username and password).

-To learn more about the different types of user permissions built into this SaaS template, including Stripe subscription tiers and statuses, check out the User Permissions Reference.
+To learn more about the different types of user permissions built into this SaaS template, including Stripe subscription tiers and statuses, check out the User Overview Reference.

 Also, check out our blog post to learn more about authorization (access control) in web apps.